Kwannnnn/DiamondCaveGame/docs/technical-design.md

 To transmit game state data, we defined a set of JSON structures that encode the necessary data for sending via Socket.io.
 These definitions can be found in the Game State Protocol file within this documentation package.

+### 3.4 Server deployment (VPS)

+To make the game client and server accessible to players, we created a server configuration that can be used to deploy the game to a server.
+The deployment server uses `Node.js` and `Ngnix` to build the game client and host it on the web, as well as host the Express game server to be used by the client.

+In addition to the deployment configuration, we also created a Continuous Deployment (CD) pipeline to make development builds accessible on a VPS provided to us.
+This pipeline uses a copy of a specific branch of our GIT repository to execute the deployment script.

 ## 4 Dependencies

 ### 4.1 Production dependencies